 Deep vein thrombosis (DVT) is a serious type of clot that can cause “traffic jams” in your blood circulation.
 If a blood clot breaks free from its original location and travels to your lungs or heart, it can cause major complications.

-We’ve compiled a list of the most important signals to look out for in order to spot DVT symptoms as soon as possible.
+We’ve compiled a list of the most important signals to look out for to spot DVT symptoms as soon as possible.

 - A fluttering heart